 A closer look at the walls and niche.

 And the shower floor mosaic tile looks so pretty.
 I chose a medium gray grout for all the grout.

 The charcoal vanity is also from Wayfair, called Jude and I’ll link everything used below.
 I also ordered that pretty oval mirror from Wayfair.

 When we first planned this project, we always knew we’d install beadboard in here and Mark did all of that work getting it installed.
 At first, I was going with white beadboard, but after it went in, I started thinking that it should go dark, so chose a dark charcoal color called Peppercorn from Sherwin Williams.
 I love how moody and dramatic it looks with everything in there.
 We talked about painting those light switch plates, but decided to leave them white for now, but I think we may go with a decorative set down the road, maybe something silver toned.
-Again, the doors are all newly painted Oyster Bay by Sherwin Williams and I love this little bit of color on the door.
+Crown molding was added later.

 Do you see that gorgeous wallpaper?
-I did in fact, go with that and ordered the paper from Thibaut through a design friend of mine and had the same wallpaper guy install it for me.
+I did in fact, go with that and ordered the paper from Thibaut (called Wicker Weave) through a design friend of mine and had the same wallpaper guy install it for me.
 We love it!